Funding during the pandemic

 Medicine deliveries to shielded patients (Pandemic Delivery Service)

-Pharmacies (excluding DSPs) will be paid a monthly allowance to recognise the work involved in supporting the group of shielded patients to obtain their medicines safely in accordance with the changes made to the pharmacy Terms of Service.
-The monthly payment is aligned to the banding used for the Transition Payment, with a pharmacy dispensing the average number of prescriptions each month receiving £500 per month.
+During national lockdown in England, pharmacies (excluding DSPs) were paid a monthly allowance to recognise the work involved in supporting the group of shielded patients to obtain their medicines safely in accordance with the changes made to the pharmacy Terms of Service.
+The monthly payment was aligned to the banding used for the Transition Payment, with a pharmacy dispensing the average number of prescriptions each month receiving £500 per month.

-Contractors will be able to claim, via the Manage Your Service (MYS) portal, a payment of £6 (including VAT) per delivery, as part of the normal end of month process.
-Claims via MYS will be able to be made from 1st May 2020.
+For those who chose to provide the Pandemic Delivery Advanced Service, contractors (excluding Distance Selling Pharmacies) were able to claim, via the Manage Your Service (MYS) portal, a payment of £6 (including VAT) per delivery, as part of the normal end of month process.

 Opening on Bank Holidays